Danyu999/FyshyBot/README.md

 # FyshyBot
-A Discord bot that does random things.
+A Discord bot that has social and server management features.

 Coded using IntelliJ, Maven, and Discord4J